 The Collaborative Artists Company also organises and curates events to promote collaborative art practices as significant field of inquiry and to encourage further growth of this form of practice within Ireland.

 We actively engage with both the local and global community through collaborative arts workshops, talks and seminars.
 We are continuously seeking opportunities to partner and collaborate with organisations to promote the arts as an integral part of the fabric of society.
 Partnerships to date have included, Bluefire Street Fest (Bluefire, Dublin), Vital Talks (Community Foundation for Ireland) and Sao Lao Project (Nathong Village, Laos).

-David Francis Moore, Co-artistic director
+David Francis Moore, PRODUCING artistic director

 Davids work is process driven, collaborative, highly visual, impulsive and explores the human condition and its imprint in present culture.

-sTEPHANIE gOLDEN, co-artistic director
+sTEPHANIE gOLDEN, PRODUCTION MANAGER

 Stephanie Golden is an Irish Visual Artist, based in Dublin.
 She is currently working as a production assistant at The Complex Dublin.
 She graduated from the Visual Arts Practice course at IADT, in 2012.
 Her work is installation based, combining a variety of mediums including; sculpture, stop-motion animation, light & sound.